DanielLiu-326/QingNianDaXueXi/README.md

 When input '2' will show all the titles

 ### refresh urls
-As we know, the program will fetch all links of each issue . sometimes you need refresh the urls you already know to make all linkes up to date or get new links (this will automatically run when program loaded)
+As we know, the program will fetch all links of each issue . sometimes you need to refresh the urls you already know to make all linkes up to date or get new links (this will automatically run when program loaded)

 # contact me
 qq: 2370161748;